Travelling with your bike

 With so much beautiful countryside along the east coast, what better way to explore our favourite destinations than on a bike.
 Here's how you can reserve a space for yours on our trains.

-Reserve a place on the train for your bike
+How to reserve a place on the train for your bike

 National Rail information about travelling with your bike can be found here.

-Bikes at the station
+Bikes at the station and boarding

 - Please dismount from your bike before you enter the station.

 - If you’re leaving your bike at the station, please use the racks/cupboards provided.
-All bikes are left at your own risk and LNER accepts no liability for bike or contents left at the station.
+All bikes are left at your own risk and LNER accepts no liability for bikes or contents left at the station.

 - For security reasons, please don’t leave bags or panniers attached – we reserve the right to inspect the contents of any bike panniers and bags that are left in the cycle park.